YEK-Kayra/YEK-Kayra/README.md

 - 📫 You can reach me on **yunusemrekayra7@gmail.com**

 - ⚡ Fun fact **No, no, no, focus.
 Speed.
 Faster than fast, quicker than quick.
 I am Lightning.⚡**

+- 💼 Internship/Company **"I can share the software I developed for the model satellite if requested during interviews or job meetings."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">